Dental Crowns & Bridges in Dallas

 A dental bridge is a set of crowns attached to each other.
 It replaces one, two, or several missing teeth that have been lost in a row.
 A fixed bridge is permanent and can only be removed by your dentist.
 The dental bridge is an effective tooth replacement because it makes eating, speaking, and smiling easy again.
 Security provided by the dental bridge also prevents the surrounding teeth from drifting out of place.

 To attach a dental bridge, the two teeth surrounding the gap act as anchors for the prosthetic teeth that fill the space in between.
-Like a dental crown, the bridge requires at least two visits to the dentist spread out over one to two weeks.
+Like a dental crown, the bridge requires at least two visits to the practice that are spread out over one to two weeks.

 Caring for the Crown or Bridge